joetechem/minecraft-with-modding-camp/lessons_and_materials/Outline.md

     * Older → Java
       * Minecraft (MC) modding tools setup
+        * Perform this on Tech Em macs or camper's laptops
       * Creating mods from ground-up with Java

 ### Programming Fundamentals